 Integration architecture: How does extracted data reach your downstream systems?
 REST APIs, webhooks, native integrations?
 The platform should fit into your existing tech stack, not require you to rebuild around it.

 Pricing model: Per-page pricing sounds cheap at low volumes but explodes at scale.
-A loan application with 15 documents means 15 pages billed per application.
 Flat subscription pricing is more predictable and cost-effective for growing operations.

 How Floowed Approaches Document Workflow Automation